Higher Ground SatPaq Review

 Value

 The SatPaq, if its coverage limitations work for you, is a great value.
 Everything about its design and function is focused on value.
 The use of an entirely different satellite system (as compared to other products on the market) is much less expensive, for instance.
 That different, less expensive satellite connection requires quirky aiming convention and dictates the limited coverage, but it saves you tons of money.
 If you use your satellite communication device like most of us do (within the United States and for a day or two on weekends and annual longer trips), the SatPaq is by far the least expensive option.
 They are currently the only service that offers two-way communications on a completely flexible prepaid basis.
-You can buy a small package of message credits, and carry the device "just in case" for no ongoing cost.
-No one else is doing it this way, and this provides a great value.
-Its function is a little limited, and won't work at all outside North America, but if the limitations work for your patterns, and you seek a good value, this is a solid choice.
-Despite a recent increase in initial purchase price, the SatPaq is a great value and one we highly recommend.
+You can buy a small package of message credits and carry the device “just in case” for no ongoing cost for one year.
+However, you must renew the message pack at least once a year.
+In a previous version of this review, we inaccurately stated that you only need to buy an initial message pack that could then be used until the messages run out.
+That is not true; prepaid SatPaq messages expire a year after purchase.
+Still, even with the yearly purchase of message packs, no one else is doing it this way, and this provides a great value.
+Its function is a little limited, and this device won't work at all outside North America, but if the limitations work for your patterns and you seek a good value, this is a solid choice.
+Despite a recent increase in initial purchase price, the SatPaq remains a great value and one we highly recommend.

 Conclusion